linusemrch2618/text-viewer-vala/README.md

-# text-viewer-vala
+# Text Viewer
-A simple text viewer written in Vala.
+A simple text viewer written in Vala and GTK.